cs50/cs50.readthedocs.io/_pages/hackathon.md

 #### Harvard Students

-*If, because of mobility impairment or medical condition, you find it difficult or impossible to use Harvard's shuttles, do contact the http://www.transportation.harvard.edu/shuttle-van-services/evening-van-service[Evening Van Service] in advance of the Hackathon to make arrangements to and from the Hackathon.
-Just let mailto:heads@cs50.harvard.edu[heads@cs50.harvard.edu] know if you need a hand.*
+**If, because of mobility impairment or medical condition, you find it difficult or impossible to use Harvard's shuttles, do contact the [Evening Van Service](http://www.transportation.harvard.edu/shuttle-van-services/evening-van-service) in advance of the Hackathon to make arrangements to and from the Hackathon.
+Just let <heads@cs50.harvard.edu> know if you need assistance.**

 ##### To the Hackathon?